Regenerating Place: Whole-Systems Design and Planning with Joel Glanzberg

-Cost: $200 full price per person.
-Earlybird price till June 15 $175 per person.
-If booking as part of a couple or group is special price of $150 per person regardless of when you book.
+Cost: $160 full price per person.
+If booking as part of a couple or group is special price of $130 per person regardless of when you book.

 Times: 9am – 5pm

-Join us in learning together how to engage regenerative design and development in the places we shape, using our venue as a living lab.
-For about the last year, Dan Palmer has been working with Will and Zoe and their 30-acre property to understand it as a place of regeneration for both people and the land itself.
-In this workshop, we will dive deep into living, regenerative design processes, learning how we can understand the unique identity of a place as we imagine the future of its vision, its historic buildings, its landscape, and its stakeholders.
+In this workshop, we will dive deep into living, regenerative design processes, learning how we can understand the unique identity of any system.
 Working in this way awakens a deep and caring sense of place that transforms how we see humans as partners in the ongoing evolution of living systems.
 Together we can improve the quality of life for all species as we co-create a vision for our built and natural landscapes and our communities by embracing the health of the whole, not just the pieces.
-As part of this day Joel will share examples of his work as a principal of Regenesis Group.
+There will be some physical exercises to help integrate and embody these understandings so please dress comfortably.
+As part of this day Joel will also share examples of his work as a principal of Regenesis Group.

 Hear Joel and Dan in conversation in this Making Permaculture Stronger podcast episode.